Search This Blog

 Yet, the leadership component is evaluated on management that focuses on tactical execution.
 Some of the reactive nature of business units makes executive management evaluate if these functional leaders are proactive and transformational.
 Questions evolve on proactive processes put in place to control chaos where efficiency of management is confused with leadership of effectiveness.
 In a dynamic demanding organizational environment, what are some of the ways for transformational thinking?

 Burns (1978) began with the idea of transformational leadership that Bass (1990) expanded.
 Additionally, readers are directed Scholar-Practitioners like Peter Drucker and John Kotter for leadership and management.
-But, here I would like to present a few questions and tips that will map to the four “I”s of Transformational Leadership so that one can walk away with actionable steps.
-Transformational leadership exhibit idealistic influence by inspiring and motivating the team, giving individual consideration differentiating from group and team, and intellectually stimulating them to excel themselves.
+But here I would like to present a few questions and tips that will map to the four “I”s of Transformational Leadership so that one can walk away with actionable steps.
+Transformational leadership exhibits idealistic influence by inspiring and motivating the team, giving individual consideration differentiating from group and team, and intellectually stimulating them to excel themselves.
 How could this be done?

 1 How do I facilitate getting the job done always?